 MRA's Enrichment Curriculum ensures that pupils have access to a wide range of enriching and engaging activities.
-Educational trips and visits have been carefully curated to ensure that it supports the unit being studied with fieldwork being a tenet of our Geography curriculum, providing hands -on experiences.
+Educational trips and visits have been carefully curated to ensure that it supports the unit being studied with fieldwork being a tenet of our Geography curriculum, providing hands-on experiences.
 We fully capitalise on our local area and use its rich geographical changes as a basis for teaching.
-Book corners are well-stocked with topic-appropriate texts to enhance pupils' understanding and our writing curriculum is mapped carefully to incorporate elements of our humanities subjects.
-The geography curriculum is also enhanced by the writing curriculum as Core Texts for writing have been mapped out carefully to further add to the subject content the children will be studying.
+Book corners are well-stocked with topicappropriate texts to enhance pupils' understanding and our writing curriculum is mapped carefully to incorporate elements of our humanities subjects.
+The geography curriculum is also enhanced by the writing curriculum is mapped carefully to incorporate elements of our humanities subjects.
+The geography curriculum is also enhanced by the writing curriculum is mapped carefully to incorporate elements of our humanities subjects.
+The geography curriculum is also enhanced by the writing curriculum is mapped carefully to incorporate elements of our humanities subjects.
+The geography curriculum is also enhanced by the writing curriculum. as Core Texts for writing have been mapped out carefully to further add to the subject content the children will be studying.